performant-software/digitalmappa/forum.md

 ---
 layout: page
-title: Forum
+title: Visit the DM Forum
 permalink: /forum/
 ---

+### DM Forum

-Visit the [DM Forum](http://forum.digitalmappa.org/) to discuss ideas and questions with other DM users.
+The [DM Forum](http://forum.digitalmappa.org/) is a place where we can discuss ideas and questions with other DM users.

+There, you can:

+- Get help
+- Help others
+- See what people are working on